HoaiAnHo/ECS-150-Project2/REPORT.md

 Most of the work for this was done in sem.c, but we also went back to uthread.c to modify the block functions for this phase.

-(Not actually implemented but here's an idea: if a thread is considered to have the possibility of starving the process due to the resources they'd hoard, they're placed in the blocked queue with the blocked status.
-The blocked queue is checked periodically to see if the front thread can come back to the running queue as they're no longer a threat to the safe state.
-This would be implemented through the uthread_block and uthread_unblock functions in uthread.c).
+This is a current plan for the block functions in uthread.c: if uthread_block() is used, the running thread is placed in the blocked queue with the blocked status, while the next ready thread is dequeued into the running queue.
+If uthread_unblock() is called with a given thread TCB pointer as a parameter, then we loop through the queue, dequeuing and enqueing the blocked threads until we find one that matches the given TCB parameter.
+We will then enqueue that thread into the ready queue of threads, give it the proper ready status, and return.

 # Phase 4: Preemption
 There is an "if" statement in uthread_run() that checks whether or not preempt